Azure/iot-edge-modbus/README.md

 ```

 ## Debug ##
 There is a flag **IOT_EDGE** at the first line in Program.cs, which can be turn off to debug the Modbus module in console mode.
 Running console mode requires IoT device connection string being inserted as a environment variable named **EdgeHubConnectionString**, and a local configuration file "iot-edge-modbus.json" since module twin is not available.
+You can copy "iot-edge-modbus.json" template from project root directory.
 **Note**: running in console mode means none of the IoT Edge features is available.
 This mode is only to debug non edge-related functions.